Lisa (1990 film): Release

-Lisa released to theaters on April 20, 1990 through United Artists.
+Lisa was released to theaters on April 20, 1990 through United Artists.
 It achieved a domestic gross of $4,347,648, with an opening night of $1,119,895.

+Sherman claims that MGM basically cut the movie's chances of being a success in theaters because of the deal made with the studio, which not only insisted Cheryl Ladd as the star (supposedly because she had a following in Japan) but also had "ancillary" rights while Sherman had theatrical; the studio promised 1,200 prints and ended up doing just 200 prints for a weekend, apparently due to preselling to Lifetime on ancillary.

 Home media

 Lisa received a home video release in December 1990.
 The movie received a DVD release as part of MGM MOD Wave 16 and was released on June 28, 2012.
 A Blu-ray edition, featuring a commentary track from director Gary Sherman and an interview with D. W. Moffett supervised by Scorpion Releasing, was released in December 2015 by Kino Lorber.

 Reception

-Critical reception for the film was negative; praise tended to center upon Ladd's performance while criticism centered around the script and tropes.
-Roger Ebert gave the film 1 1/2 stars, stating that it was "a bludgeon movie with little respect for the audience's intelligence, and simply pounds us over the head with violence whenever there threatens to be a lull."
+Critical reception for the film was negative; praise tended to center upon Cheryl Ladd's performance while criticism centered around the script and tropes.
+Roger Ebert gave the film 1½ stars, stating that it was "a bludgeon movie with little respect for the audience's intelligence, and simply pounds us over the head with violence whenever there threatens to be a lull."
 A reviewer for The Ottawa Citizen was also critical, praising Ladd's performance while also criticizing the film as "hysterical and transparent in its attempt to scare audience members into hosing down their hormones."